Jodao/tma-framework-wiki/Deploy-a-testing-mode-TMA-Monitor-in-kubernetes.md

 # Deployment of TMA Monitor
 To deploy a testing mode of TMA Monitor, the first step is to deploy all components of TMA Monitor.
-To do that you should follow the instructions presented in the page [Deployment-of-TMA-Monitor-in-Kubernetes](Deployment-of-TMA-Monitor-in-Kubernetes).
+To do that you should follow the instructions presented in the page that explains how to [Deploy TMA Monitor in kubernetes](Deploy-TMA-Monitor-in-Kubernetes).

 # Testing Mode Setup